 During the event, we supported two main events.
 First, we organised a session with the Stakeholder Group of Persons with Disabilities (SGPwD), the International Disability Alliance, and the World Blind Union on “Innovative responses to data collection about and by persons with disabilities in the time of COVID-19” on 5 October.

 José Viera, our organisation of persons with disabilities (OPD) partner, presented on the disability data advocacy toolkit that we co-authored, as well as our new partnership with UNFPA that has emerged from this work.
 Additional OPD partners were panelists, including Anderson Gitonga from United Disabled Persons of Kenya and Laisa Vereti from Pacific Disability Forum.
 Furthermore, our UN data partners from UN Economic and Social Commission for Western Asia (ESCWA) and the Washington Group were panelists, Neda Jafar and Jennifer Madans respectively.
 The stellar moderator was Facundo Chávez Penillas, Human Rights & Disability Adviser from OHCHR.
 You can watch the recording with International Sign interpretation and captions in English here.

 The overall key messages from the event include:

-1. Data disaggregated by disability have to be at the center of policy design and decision-making across the board in order to remove barriers and allow participation of all persons with disabilities, including in current and future emergencies.
+- Data disaggregated by disability have to be at the centre of policy design and decision-making across the board in order to remove barriers and allow participation of all persons with disabilities, including in current and future emergencies.

-3. Recognizing OPD-led data mobilization and creation, building key partnerships, investing in disability data, and building data capacity are vital to addressing disability data gaps.
+- Recognising OPD-led data mobilisation and creation, building key partnerships, investing in disability data, and building data capacity are vital to addressing disability data gaps.